 Music has an extraordinary power to bring comfort and peace, and recent clinical studies show that music therapy provides evidence-based beneficial effects on young hospital patients.
 Music therapy also decreases sedation needs for pediatric procedures, increases relaxation and provides numerous other healing benefits.

 A family friend of 49ers great Steve Young introduced the former quarterback and founder of the Forever Young Foundation and his wife Barb to the benefits of music therapy.
-In October 2014 the Young's presented a $150,000 check to Sutter Children's Center, Sacramento for construction of a state-of-the-art music therapy facility inside Anderson Lucchetti Women's and Children's Center.
+In October 2014, the Young's presented a check for $150,000 to Sutter Children's Center, Sacramento for construction of a state-of-the-art music therapy facility inside Anderson Lucchetti Women's and Children's Center.

 The music therapy center will be named "Sophie's Place" in honor of the Young's family friend, Sophie Barton, who shared her love of music with pediatric patients until she passed away from a heart condition at the age of 17.

 - Sutter Health matching funds: $200,000

 Our specially trained ER doctors and nurses will provide pediatric care around the clock in the Ose Adams Medical Pavilion.
 Formerly named Sutter General, the Ose Adams Medical Pavilion will house a dedicated pediatric emergency department with 11 private treatment rooms.
 These rooms are specially designed for our youngest patients, with bright, welcoming colors and kid-friendly art work.
 This pediatric emergency room design focuses on faster, more personalized, high-quality care that will enhance the patient and family experience.